dimapaloskin/detect-file-type/README.md

 - `equal` - here is required field `bytes`.
 We get a dump of buffer from `start` (equals 0 by default) to `end` (equals buffer.length by default).
 After that we compare the dump with value in param `bytes`.
 If values are equal then this rule is correct.
 - `notEqual` - here is required field `bytes`.
 We get a dump of buffer from `start` (equals 0 by default) to `end` (equals buffer.length by default).
 After that we compare the dump with value in param `bytes`.
 If values aren't equal then this rule is correct.
 - `contains` - here is required field `bytes`.
 We get a dump of buffer from `start` (equals 0 by default) to `end` (equals buffer.length by default).
 After that we try to find the sequence from `bytes` in this dump.
 If the dump contains `bytes` then rules is correct.
 - `notContains` - here is required field `bytes`.
 We get a dump of buffer from `start` (equals 0 by default) to `end` (equals buffer.length by default).
 After that we try to find the sequence from `bytes` in this dump.
-If the dump contains `bytes` then rules is correct.
+If the dump contains `bytes` then rules is incorrect.

 #### More details about the rule types `or` and `and`